absolutelightning/treds/README.md

 ```

 ## Run Production

-It is advised to run treds cluster on production.
+It is advised to run Treds cluster on production.
 To bootstrap a 3 node cluster, lets say we have 3 servers

 Sever 1, Server 2 and Server 3